-- 3. This language gives us a lot of flexibility: - Before we count the result of attaching a second collection to a first collection, we can already represent the result by using a specifying-phrase. - After we have found the result of attaching a second collection to a first collection, we can represent the result by a number-phrase. - Altogether, to summarize the whole process, we can identify the speci-fying phrase with an identification-sentence which we write as follows - i.
+3. This language gives us a lot of flexibility:

+- Before we count the result of attaching a second collection to a first collection, we can already represent the result by using a specifying-phrase. - After we have found the result of attaching a second collection to a first collection, we can represent the result by a number-phrase. - Altogether, to summarize the whole process, we can identify the specifying phrase with an identification-sentence which we write as follows - i.
 We write the specifying phrase - ii.
 We lengthen the bar with an arrowhead - iii.
 We write the number-phrase that represents the result.

-i.
-Before we detach from Jack's Jil can already represent the result by the specifying-phrase i.
-After we have found that the result of detaching from Jack's we can represent the bar identify identification-sentence arrowhead 50 subtraction result by iii.
+can already represent the result by the specifying-phrase 6 Washingtons -4 Washingtons bar identify identification-sentence arrowhead subtraction result by iii.
 Altogether, to summarize the whole process with an identification-sentence we lengthen the bar with an arrowhead and we write the number-phrase that represents the result of the detachment.